dCache/dcache/docs/TheBook/src/main/markdown/cookbook-pool.md

 >
 > Do not change the default configuration for the option `enforcecrc`.
 This option should always be enabled as this ensures that there will always be a checksum stored with a file.

+#### Using direct-IO

+When disk scrub is enabled or a checksum verification is triggered by admin, dCache pool will sequentially read all files in the pool to calculate the checksums.
+Those reads going through the filesystem cache and, eventually, evict data accessed by user applications via NFS or xroot protocols, thus, application will experience high IO latency.

+To avoid such situations, pool support disabling read-through filesystem cache by opening file with `O_DIRECT` flag.
+This bahavoir can be controlled by:

+    csm use directio on|off

+admin command.
+By default, the direct-IO capability is disabled.

 ## Migration Module

 The purpose of the migration module is essentially to copy or move the content of a pool to one or more other pools.